andrewsuadnya/YouTube-Live-Chat-Sentiment-Analysis/README.md

 A near real-time system for ingesting, processing, and analyzing YouTube Live Chat comments using modern Big Data technologies.
 Built using **Apache Kafka**, **Spark Structured Streaming**, **Elasticsearch**, **Kibana**, **React.js**, and **Flask**, this pipeline performs sentiment analysis using **VADER** and **TextBlob**, and visualizes results on an interactive dashboard.

+> ⚠️ **Why Near Real-Time?**
+> The system is categorized as **near real-time** due to two key constraints:
+> 1. **YouTube Data API Rate Limits** – The API enforces a **minimum 5-second polling interval** and does not support continuous real-time streaming, which limits the granularity of live chat data collection.
+> 2. **Micro-Batch Processing in Spark Structured Streaming** – Spark processes data in small batches (e.g., every 2–5 seconds), not per individual message, resulting in slight latency between ingestion and analysis.

+Despite these limitations, the system achieves **low-latency processing (~9 seconds end-to-end)**, making it effective for dynamic sentiment monitoring during live YouTube broadcasts.

 ---

 ## 🔧 Tech Stack